 Photo: Town & Country Mag

 Most of us see trends as fads that come and go.
 Some we get on board with.
 Some we're happy to see sailing on by.
-But I think the trend like Hygge, Lagom and Wabi-Sabi can only do us good!
+But I think trends like Hygge, Lagom and Wabi-Sabi can only do us good!

 If you're in search of more Wabi-Sabi inspiration head over to our dedicated Pinterest board.